IOC withdraws Olympic places from India event over visa row - Capital Sports

-NEW DELHI, India, Feb 21 – The International Olympic Committee on Thursday cancelled places for the 2020 Tokyo Games shooting competition to be awarded at an event in India after the host country refused to give visas to Pakistani shooters, the head of the sport’s governing body said.
+New Delhi, India, Feb 21 – The International Olympic Committee on Thursday cancelled places for the 2020 Tokyo Games shooting competition to be awarded at an event in India after the host country refused to give visas to Pakistani shooters.

 India has accused Pakistan of involvement in a suicide bombing in Kashmir last week that killed 40 paramilitary soldiers and has vowed to “isolate” its arch-rival neighbour over the attack.

-“The International Olympic Committee informed us this World Cup will not be included in the competitions for Olympic quotas,” Lisin, himself an IOC executive member, told the tournament opening ceremony late Thursday.
+ISSF president Vladimir Lisin said these would now go to other qualifying events.

 “The quotas will be distributed at another World Cup.
-No one can be discriminated against and we have to follow the IOC decision as part of the IOC family,” he added.
+No one can be discriminated against and we have to follow the IOC decision,” he added.

-The IOC said it was deliberating on the controversy and would soon announce a decision.

 Over 500 shooters are taking part in the Indian event, for which competition starts on Saturday.